 - 1 (28 ounce) can tomato purée

-- shredded cheese, sour cream, and scallions for serving, optional
+- shredded cheese and sour cream and scallions, for serving

-- Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
-Add onions, celery, chili powder, cumin, cayenne pepper, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Cook until vegetables have softened, about 5 minutes.
+- In a large stock pot or Dutch oven over medium-high heat, heat olive oil until shimmering.
+Add onions, bell pepper, chili powder, cumin, oregano, chipotle chili powder, thyme, coriander, ½ teaspoon salt, and ¼ teaspoon pepper.
+Cook until vegetables have softened, about 7 to 10 minutes.